The second part of the Eden Valley Walk, through Penshurst and Haysden Country Park to Tonbridge.

 Hever is on Southern's Oxted–Uckfield line, which has an hourly off-peak service from London Bridge taking 42 minutes (longer on Sundays, when you have to change at East Croydon and/or Oxted).
 Tonbridge is on the Southeastern main line from Charing Cross, with four to six fast trains an hour taking 40-45 minutes.
 The two Short Walks make use of the Redhill–Tonbridge branch line, which has an hourly Southern service between those two stations.

 There is no guarantee that any return ticket will be accepted on both the outward and return legs, but the suggested ticket is a return to Leigh (Kent)† (as advised for the Hever to Leigh walk).
 This is valid for travel from London via either Redhill or Tonbridge, so it will be accepted for the return leg on Southeastern services.
 And as Edenbridge is on the Redhill–Tonbridge line a Leigh ticket is arguably also valid to Edenbridge Town, since tickets to the two Edenbridge stations are interchangeable.
-In theory you might be required to buy a one-stop extension but in practice on-board Southern staff have always accepted a Leigh ticket on the outward leg to Hever.
+In theory you should also have a one-stop extension to Hever, but in practice on-board Southern staff have always accepted a Leigh ticket on the outward leg.

 † Or a return to Penshurst if finishing there, but the comments about the ticket's validity are the same as for Leigh and the fare from London is the same, so it probably makes no difference.